dzeke/ColoradoRiverCollaborate/Post2026WebTool/README.md

 # Reclamation Web Tool - Minimum Glen Canyon Dam Annual Release to protect Lake Powell Minimum Power Pool

 This repository shares results that summarize analysis in Reclamations Post-2026 Operations Exploration Tool with the goal to identify minimum Glen Canyon Dam annual releases needed to protect Lake Powell from drawdown below elevation 3,490 feet (Minimum power pool).
+More specifically, we are looking for reservoir performance during extreme conditions of low reservoir storage and low inflows.
 This analysis includes results across the 6 hydrologic ensambles available in the webtool.
 The web tool is also call a decision making under deep uncertainty (DMDU) tool.

 Link to Reclamation's Website for the tool - https://tool.crbpost2026dmdu.org/.